November 15-17, 2018

 - Nandita Punj, Rutgers University

-- Paola Ricciardi, Fitzwilliam Museum
+- Paola Ricciardi, The Fitzwilliam Museum, University of Cambridge

 - Christine Sciacca, The Walters Art Museum